-- (1) On disabling claims, when the worker becomes medically stationary, the attending physician must complete a closing exam or refer the worker to a consulting physician for all or part of the closing exam.
+(1) On disabling claims, when the worker (1) When a worker has received compensation for time loss or it is likely the worker has permanent impairment and becomes medically stationary, the attending physician must complete a closing exam or refer the worker to a consulting physician for all or part of the closing exam.
 For workers under the care of an authorized nurse practitioner or a type B attending physician other than a chiropractic physician, the provider must refer the worker to a type A attending physician to do a closing exam if there is a likelihood the worker has permanent impairment.
+The closing exam must be completed under OAR 436-030 and OAR 436-035.
+If the worker is under the care of an authorized nurse practitioner or a type B attending physician, other than a chiropractic physician, the provider must refer the worker to a type A attending physician to do a closing exam.

-The closing exam must be completed under OAR 436-030 and OAR 436-035. - (2) The attending physician or authorized nurse practitioner has 14 days from the medically stationary date to send the closing report to the insurer.
-Within eight days of the medically stationary date, the attending physician may arrange a closing exam with a consulting physician.
-This exam does not count as an IME or a change of attending physician. - (3) When an attending physician requests a consulting physician to do the closing exam, the consulting physician has seven days from the date of the exam to send the report for the concurrence or objections of the attending physician.
-The attending physician must also state, in writing, whether they agree or disagree with all or part of the findings of the exam.
-Within seven days of receiving the report, the attending physician must make any comments in writing and send the report to the insurer.
-(See "Matrix for Health Care Provider types" Appendix A) - (4) The attending physician must specify the worker's residual functional capacity or refer the worker for completion of a second level physical capacities exam or work capacities exam (as described in OAR 436-009-007 $\underline{60(4)}$) pursuant to the following: - (a) A physical capacities exam when the worker has not been released to return to regular work, has not returned to regular work, has returned to modified work, or has refused an offer of modified work.
+- (2) The closing exam must be completed under OAR 436-030 and 436-035 and Bulletin 239.
+(See Appendix A "Matrix for Health Care Provider Types".) - (3) When the attending physician or authorized nurse practitioner completes the closing exam, the attending physician has 14 days from the medically stationary date to send the closing report to the insurer.
+Within eight days of the medically stationary date, When the attending physician may does not complete the closing exam, the attending physician must arrange, or ask the insurer to arrange, a closing exam with a consulting physician.
+This exam does not count as an IME or a change of attending physician. within seven days of the medically stationary date.

+(3)(4) When an attending physician or authorized nurse practitioner requests a consulting physician to do the closing exam, the consulting physician has seven days from the date of the exam to send the report to the attending physician for the concurrence or objections.
+Within seven days of receiving the closing exam report, the attending physician.
+The attending physician must also state; in writing, whether they agree or disagreethe physician concurs with or objects to all or part of the findings of the exam.
+Within seven days of receiving the report, the attending physician must make any eomments in writing, and send the concurrence or objections with the report to the insurer.
+(See "Matrix for Health Care Provider types" Appendix A)

+- (4)(5) The attending physician must specify the worker's residual functional capacity or if: - (a) The attending physician has not released the worker to the job held at the time of injury because of a permanent work restriction caused by the compensable injury, and - (b) The worker has not returned to the job held at the time of injury, because of a permanent work restriction caused by the compensable injury. - (6) Instead of specifying the worker's residual functional capacity under section (5) of this rule, the attending physician may refer the worker for completion of: - (a) Aa second\-level physical capacities exam or work capacities exam (as described inevaluation (see OAR 436-009-0060) pursuant to the following: - (a) A physical capacities exam when the worker has not been released to return to regular workthe job held at the time of injury, has not returned to regular workthe job held at the time of injury, has returned to modified work, or has refused an offer of modified work.